 WHY WE LIKE IT: A miniature shovel with a D-grip handle that’s perfect for a range of projects around the house with a small footprint that won’t take up too much space in your garage or tool shed.

 Not everyone needs a full-sized shovel.
 And if this is you, you’ll appreciate the Bond LH015 Mini D Handle Shovel which measures a petite 26.5 inches long with a 5.9-inch wide blade.
-While this wouldn’t be suitable for prolonged use for tasks such as digging holes, this is ideal for gardeners who are working on their knees or for short landscaping projects.
+While this wouldn’t be suitable for prolonged use for tasks such as digging holes, it’s one of the best garden digging tools ideal for gardeners who are working on their knees or for short landscaping projects.

 You’ll also like that the comfortable D-grip handle features a non-slip grip.
-The steel construction is rust-resistant thanks to a powder-coated paint.
+The steel construction of this garden shovel is rust-resistant thanks to a powder-coated paint.
 And the smaller size makes this easy to use for extended use because it is so lightweight.
-Also, if you’re in the market for new tools, make sure to checkout our guide to the best power scrubbers.
+Also, if you’re in the market for new tools, make sure to follow us and checkout our guide to the best power scrubbers.

 #4 Suncast SC2700KDD Snow Shovel